Ikebukuro Area

 MAP

 Afterwards, let’s wander into the magnificent LAB1 electronics superstore.
-It has a really quirky toy department and an indoor playground for tots.
+It has a really quirky toy department.
+I mean, isn’t an AnpanMan sushi roll maker at the top of every kid’s birthday list?

 AmpanManSushi